eclipxe13/sepomexphp/README.md

  * @var PDO $pdo The PDO connection to your database.
  * @var string $sourceFile The path to the SEPOMEX database in TXT format.
  */
-$importer = new Eclipxe\SepomexPhp\Importer\PdoImporter($pdo);
+$importer = new \Eclipxe\SepomexPhp\Importer\PdoImporter($pdo);
 // drop tables if existed, create tables.
 $importer->createStruct();
 // perform data import
 $importer->import($sourceFile);
 ```

 Do you have your own dataset of Sepomex?
-You can extend this library, just create `DataGatewayInterface` that
+Then you can extend this library,
-implements the methods and get the data from anywhere.
+just create `DataGatewayInterface` that implements the methods and get the data from anywhere.

 ## About the SEPOMEX information (as of 2018-02-02)